 Stress Isolating a problem can be time consuming.
 Often the test required to split the options down takes the longest.
 Sometimes we need to rely on gut instinct if we suspect a problem is in a specific case.
 In those instances, it is acceptable to do a fast test to see if the problem is in a tiny area.

 Not understanding the studio configuration This isn't just for visiting engineers.
 As soon as you connect a new piece of gear to your setup the studio configuration has changed.

 "The Fonzie" Sometimes you just have to hit the machine....

 If a channel, cable or connection is bad, make sure you have a good one for comparison.
 Swapping out cables that are known to be good can help find bad ones.

 Invest in some diagnostic tools.
 They don't need to be expensive.
 A suggested list includes: cable tester, flashlight, multi/volt-meter, tone generator, oscilloscope, pliers, tweezers, etc.

 Make sure all connections are tight, especially on patchbay patch cables.
 TT bays can be notorious for this.

 Trace the thunder.
 Think of your audio flow like plumbing.
 Start at the source, and work your way to the destination.
 Find out where the leak is.
 Eliminate sections of the signal flow as you check continuity. ????
 Sometimes, you can rule...

-The rest of this article is only available with an archive subscription or by purchasing back issue #84.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #84.
 For an upcoming year's free subscription, and our current issue on PDF...